hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 grub2-mkfont -o unicode.pf2 unifont.bdf
 ```

-You need to copy the .pf2 file to a `fonts` folder to the `grub prefix` folder.
+You need to copy the .pf2 file to a `fonts` folder in the `grub prefix` folder.
 The examples below use the usual prefix of `/boot/grub`:

 ```
 mkdir /boot/grub/fonts